hairetikos/vidinit/README.md

 vidinit allows you to display a video with audio during the Linux boot process.
 This is achieved using mpv and systemd to play the video early in the boot sequence.

-this is the initial conception, i will explore a solution to have it spawn the video possibly at ore-initramfs stage, or immediately upon initramfs
+this is the initial conception, i will explore a solution to have it spawn the video possibly at pre-initramfs stage, or immediately upon initramfs

+the default behaviour may also cut the video short once the system has booted.
+To make it wait, change `Type=forking` to `Type=oneshot`

 ## Installation